Ghantoos7/CP2-Tutoring/README.md

 - In Java, primitive data types such as int, float, and boolean are passed by value, while objects are passed by reference.
 However, since all object variables in Java are actually references, it can sometimes be confusing to understand whether you are passing an object by reference or by value.

-- However, if you want to pass a primitive type by reference in Java, one way to achieve this is to wrap the primitive type in an object, such as a java.lang.Integer, java.lang.Float, java.lang.Double, etc. and pass the object reference to the method.

-## Inheritence

 ## Encapsulation

-- Hiding the charactersitc of an object but making its methods public
+- Hiding the characteristic of an object but making its methods public

 - We have 3 visibility modifiers:

-  1. Public : accsesible outside the class
+  1. Public : accessible outside the class

-  2. Private : accsesible inside the class only
+  2. Private : accessible inside the class only

-  3. Protected accsesible inside the class and in subclasses that are extending our current class
+  3. Protected accessible inside the class and in subclasses that are extending our current class

 ## Overloading vs Overriding